Sunday, December 20, 2020

 The question and the cry ‘Oh, where?’ melt into tears of a thousand

-Like de Chardin, Tagore was persuaded that discovery of our true home—the one of spiritual essence, only came about on a quest within, where we find our eternal source.
+Like de Chardin, Tagore was persuaded that the discovery of our true home—the one of spiritual essence—only came about through a quest within, where we find our eternal source.

 Saturday, December 19, 2020